 RSV-specific infant analyses

 Outcomes among infants born to ABRYSVO-vaccinated and ABRYSVO-unvaccinated mothers will be compared using multivariable Cox proportional hazards regression models, generating aHR and 95% CI.
-IPTW derived from propensity scores may be considered, instead of conventional multivariable adjustment, to account for confounding bias.
+IPTW will be used to account for confounding bias.
 Calendar date will be used as the underlying time scale in the Cox models and VE will be calculated as (1 - aHR) and expressed as a percentage.

-RSV-specific from birth through 12 months of age:
+RSV-specific from birth to ≤360 days of age:

-Timing, severity, and sequelae will be described according to maternal ABRYSVO status.
+Timing, severity, and sequelae, within 30 days after the index date of the first RSV illness, will be described according to maternal ABRYSVO status.
 Among infants born to individuals who received ABRYSVO vaccine during pregnancy, we will describe the gestational age at ABRYSVO vaccination and the time interval from vaccination to birth.

 Non-specific all-cause analyses

-To be assessed for two overlapping follow-up periods: from birth through 6 months of age and from birth through 24 months of age.
+To be assessed for two overlapping follow-up periods: from birth to ≤180 days of age and from birth to ≤720 days of age.